thinegan/cloudformation-wordpress/README.md

-# VPC with private and public subnets in two Availability Zones
+# Deploying Multi-AZ and Self-Healing Wordpress with Backup to S3 sync

 This reference architecture provides a set of YAML templates for deploying the following AWS services :
 - Amazon IAM